-If you have the license-managed (LM) version of Connext DDS (with "lm" in the package file name): OpenSSL is installed automatically with the LM bundle.
+If you have the evaluation or LM version of Connext (with "eval" or "lm" in the package file name): OpenSSL 3.0.9 is installed automatically with the bundle.
 The following instructions are only for regular installations.

 RTI provides:

 - An OpenSSL host package, which enables OpenSSL for RTI's applications such as RTI Admin Console, RTI Routing Service, rtiddsspy, etc. - An OpenSSL target package, which provides OpenSSL libraries that can be used to secure your applications.